Ralph-Lee/blog/wip/hl7-easier-than-you-have-heard.md

 <!--{Title:"HL7: Easier Than You Have Heard",Intro:"It's all about the arrays.",PublishedOn:"19-Sep-2015",Tags:["hl7"]}-->

 HL7 is the format/*standard* used in health care messaging.
 There are 2 major versions.
-The format is typically
+The format is typically used to transfer data from one originating system to others.
+A message typically conveys an event or encounter or some kind of change of state.
+These messages can be used in medical scenarios like:

+- patient registration (admissions to facilities, transfer of patient location within the facility, or discharge)
+- patient demographics changes (name, address, etc)
+- lab orders and results (urine/blood test on a sample, or biospsy on a piece of skin)
+- pharmacy orders
+- radiology orders and results
+- food orders
+- mental health or community nurse visits

 #### HL7 Version 2 (v2)

 This is the format used in most health care established or legacy systems.

-HL7 v2 is mostly used today because it's legacy, and has massive inertia.
+HL7 v2 is mostly used today because it is legacy, and has massive inertia.
 Here's why:

 - Health care information systems are slow to change.
 They value stability, and vendors typically are investing elsehwere in their software system.
 I've felt a definite *if it ain't broke, don't fix it* vibe from vendors.
 - Massive investments have been made by health care companies.